 The most powerful nuclear weapon in the world

-In second place is "Castle Bravo" - again an American bomb, but this time a thermonuclear one.
-It is the most powerful bomb that the US has ever experienced.
-The energy released during the explosion was equal to fifteen megatons and completely destroyed the section of the atoll where the tests took place.
+In second place is Castle Bravo - again American bomb, but this time thermonuclear.
+Is the most powerful bomb, which the United States has experienced throughout its history.
+The energy released during the explosion was fifteen megatons and completely destroyed the area of the atoll where the tests took place.

-The first place, undoubtedly, is occupied by "AN602" also known as "Tsar Bomba".
-This is the most powerful weapon that has ever been created by man in his entire history.
+The first place, undoubtedly, is occupied by the AN602, also known as the Tsar Bomba.
+This is the most powerful weapon ever created by man in its entire history.
 The tests were carried out in the sixty-first year on Novaya Zemlya.

-Hydrogen "Tsar bomb"
+Hydrogen "Tsar Bomb"

 Atomic bomb